atomantic/hapi-and-healthy/README.md

   - each function must have a signature compatible with async.parallel `function(callback){callback(err, message)}`
   - `message` is an optional mixed value (json or string) that will give more info about that status
 - `usage` - (`boolean`) - show usage/health information (cpu, memory, etc).
 Default: true
-- `usage_proc` - (`boolean`) - show process usage/health information (cpu_proc, mem_proc, etc).
-Default: true (only valid as true in conjunction with usage:true).
-This flag was added as a way to allow turning off the inclusion of the npm `usage` module, which failed to work on some of the OS containers we tried.
 - `version` - (`string`) - the version of your service (probably from your package.json)

 ### Example